NwaObed/computer-vision-rock-paper-scissors/README.md

 # Computer Vision RPS

 ## Milestone 1
-The image model used in this project is trained using images of my hand with closed fist as ```rock```, a fist with two fingers out as ```scissors``` and open palm as ```paper```.
+The image model used in this project is trained using images of my hand with closed fist as ```rock,``` a fist with two fingers out as ```scissors``` and open palm as ```paper```.
 An image of these three objects are recorded and used to train the model which can predict the objects when shown to the camera.
 I am going to use the model to play the popular ```rock-paper-scissors game```.
-My goal is for the model to predict the users and choice and play with the computer using the classic rules of the game.
+My goal is for the model to predict the user's choice and play with the computer,s random choice using the classic rules of the game.

 ## Milestone 4
-In this milestone, the user selects one of the the three objects -- ```rock, paper``` or ```scissors```.
-Similarly, the computer randomly picks one the objects and the winner is picked using the following code snippets:
+In this milestone, the user selects one of the the three objects:```rock, paper``` or ```scissors```.
+Similarly, the computer randomly picks one the objects and the winner is determined using the following code snippets:

 ```python
 def get_winner(computer_choice, user_choice):